Skip to content

 Because Ghanaian cedi is an exotic or minor currency, it can be challenging to find in the UK.

-You’ll generally need to go to a specialist currency exchange to get cedi.
-Why not save time and a journey to a bureau de change and buy your holiday money online now?
-Get free home delivery for orders over £750.
+Why not save time and a journey to a bureau de change and buy your holiday money online with Manor FX as your now?

 Should I exchange money before I travel to Ghana?

-Yes.
-It’s a great idea to exchange your money before your trip to Ghana.
 You’ll need Ghanaian cedi when you arrive for transportation, meals, and purchases.

 What currency should I bring from the UK to Ghana?